Toowong: History

 Several early settlers subdivided their blocks, including Richard Drew who named his subdivision the 'Village of Toowong' in 1862.
 The origin of the name Toowong was derived from an Aboriginal word describing a bird.

+On Sunday 29 October 1865, the Anglican Church of St Thomas the Apostle opened on Lot 13 in Curlew Street, donated by Richard Langler Drew (27.48986°S 152.98869°E).

 Toowong Mixed School opened on 10 October 1870.
-In 1879 it was renamed Indooroopilly State School.
+In 1879, it was renamed Indooroopilly State School.
 In 1888, it was renamed Indooroopilly Pocket State School.
 In 1905, it was renamed Ironside State School.
 It is within the present-day boundaries of the neighbouring suburb of St Lucia.

 Toowong started developing with the arrival of the Ipswich railway line in 1875.
 It was originally suburb of detached villas and large yards owned by an elite upper-middle class that worked in the city and socialised with each other.
-As access to the suburb improved with regular train services the population increased.

 A Primitive Methodist Church was opened in Toowong on Sunday 9 April 1876.

 The Shire of Toowong was created in 1880, in response to a petition from Toowong residents.
 In 1881 the population numbered 1,275 and seven years later it had almost doubled to 2,230.
 By 1901 the population numbered around 4,700.

 Toowong State School opened on 22 January 1880 in Aston Street with enrolments reaching 350 students in the first nine years.
 In September 1910, the school was relocated to its present site.
 In 1927, it achieved its highest enrolment of 895 students, so many that the verandahs were used as classrooms.

 In 1881, a Baptist church opened in Toowong; it is still extant and listed on the Brisbane Heritage Register.

 In 1899, 461 allotments were advertised to be auctioned by Isles, Love & Co on Saturday, 2 September 1899 (Federation Day), Saturday 9 September 1899 and Saturday 16 September 1899.
 This area was called the Dunmore Estate and is now mostly in Toowong as well as partly in Milton.
 On the real estate map for Dunmore Estate, Cribb's Paddock, Milton is a black and white photo titled "Panoramic view of the river looking towards town".
 In 1899 it was advertised in the Brisbane Courier for contractors for the Dunmore Estate, Cribb's Paddock, Milton to make an access road through the lagoon and a roadway under the railway bridge.
 It was reported in The Brisbane Courier and The Telegraph that a total of 240 lots were sold - 108 lots on 2 September 1899, 81 lots on 9 September 1899 and 51 lots on 16 September 1899.